Elizabeth Jarman looks at the impact of the physical learning environment on young children’s speaking and listening skills.

 - The learning environment should support the educational pedagogy of the setting.

-- Practitioners should maximise the use of space in all areas, inside and out.
+- Practitioners should maximize the use of space in all areas, inside and out.

-- Spaces should take account of the physical environmental factors that can impact on learning, for example, light, colour and noise.
+- Spaces should take account of the physical environmental factors that can impact on learning, for example, light, color and noise.